Write The Quadratic Equation Whose Roots Are

 Real-World Applications

-For example, consider the design of solar panels.
+Here's one way to look at it: consider the design of solar panels.
 Engineers use quadratic equations to optimize the angle at which the panels should be placed to maximize the amount of sunlight they receive throughout the year.

 Data Analysis and Modeling